MattiaVicari/DuGet/PrivacyPolicy/README.txt

  |_|  \_\______/_/    \_\_____/|_|  |_|______|

-Insert here your license files, one for language.
+Insert here your privacy policy files, one for language.
-Use the pattern "license_" + "IETF language tag (replace dash with underscore)" + ".txt" Use ISO 639 for language and ISO 3166-1 for county.
+Use the pattern "privacypolicy" + "IETF language tag (replace dash with underscore)" + ".txt" Use ISO 639 for language and ISO 3166-1 for county.

 REMEMBER TO UPDATE THE EXISTING FILES THAT YOU WANT TO KEEP.
-REPLACE MY NAME WITH YOUR ;)
+REPLACE MY AGREEMENT WITH YOUR ;)

 For example:
-license_it_IT.txt
+privacypolicy_it_IT.txt
-license_en_US.txt
+privacypolicy_en_US.txt